Accelerated BSN Track Admissions Process

 4. Take the Test of Essential Academic Skills (TEAS)

-A common requirement of many nursing programs, the Test of Essential Academic Skills gauges your reading, math and science comprehension as well as your English and language usage in order to determine your preparedness for entering the health sciences fields.
-To be eligible for acceptance into the ABSN track at UIW, you must achieve a proficient score.
+A common requirement of many nursing programs, the Test of Essential Academic Skills gauges your reading, math and science comprehension and your English and language usage to determine your preparedness for entering the health sciences fields.
+You must achieve a proficient score to be eligible for acceptance into the ABSN track at UIW.

-Keep in mind that the biggest mistake people make when taking the TEAS is to not study.
-Before sitting for the exam, we highly recommend taking a few weeks to prepare.
-There are even a number of free test prep resources available online.
+Remember that the biggest mistake people make when taking the TEAS is not studying.
+We highly recommend taking a few weeks to prepare before the exam.
+Several free test prep resources are available online.

 5. Complete Your Nursing School Application